german-zarate/film-view-app/README.md

 ## Summary

 **Film review app** is a simple web application for writing film reviews.
 Every user account is either a regular *user* or an *admin* with additional privileges.
 Administrators may add new films to the database and ban/unban or promote regular users.
 The application was developed using the [Flask](https://palletsprojects.com/p/flask/) web application framework.
 A [PostgreSQL](https://www.postgresql.org/) database is used to store all relevant information needed by the application.
-Also, a demo version of the app is hosted on [Heroku](https://www.heroku.com/home).

 ## How to install